loopbackio/loopback.io/pages/en/lb4/Installation.md

 ## Prerequisite: install Node.js

-To get started with LoopBack 4, install Node.js:
-  - **Recommended**: [Version 8.x](https://nodejs.org/en/download/current/): The latest/current version.
+To get started with LoopBack 4, install Node.js [Version 8.x](https://nodejs.org/en/download/current/) which is the latest/current version.
-  - [Version 6.x](https://nodejs.org/en/download/): The long-term support (LTS) version.

 ## Adding LoopBack 4 to an existing project